annotation/stam/extensions/stam-webannotations/README.md

 the core model suffices - instead, it defines some data annotation sets and protocols for conversion.

-## Mapping STAM to WebAnnotation
+## Mapping STAM to Web Annotation

 JSON-LD is the preferred serialization format for Web Annotation, using the context definition `http://www.w3.org/ns/anno.jsonld`.
-This extension defines how to serialize STAM to valid Web Annotations in JSON-LD.
+This STAM extension defines how to serialize STAM to valid Web Annotations in JSON-LD.
 Note that although STAM JSON looks very similar to JSON-LD, it is not.

 For interoperability with Web Annotations, you can reuse a lot of the vocabulary defined in `http://www.w3.org/ns/anno.jsonld` from within STAM.
 We prescribe that you